-Clearly, the sensor must be integrated with the aircraft (although part of the sensor usually protrudes outside the aircraft fuselage) in such a way that it does not disproportionately alter flight aerodynamics or pose a problem or hazard to other aircraft functions.
+Clearly, the sensor must be integrated within the aircraft (although part of the sensor usually protrudes outside the aircraft fuselage) in such a way that it does not disproportionately alter flight aerodynamics or pose a problem or hazard to other aircraft functions.

 Similarly, the weight of the sensor must be within the aircraft’s permissible load limits.
-Other limitations in terms of positioning are also encountered on the basis of the sensor’s weight: the sensor can only be placed in a limited range of positions so that the corresponding change in the centre of gravity (CoG) of the aircraft remains within the tolerable limits stipulated by the manufacturer’s design.
+Other limitations in terms of positioning are also encountered on the basis of the sensor’s weight: the sensor can only be placed in a limited range of positions, so that the corresponding change in the centre of gravity (CoG) of the aircraft remains within the tolerable limits stipulated by the manufacturer’s design.
 A sensor being placed too far forward or back could lead to an unavoidable loss of the aircraft in flight.

 Communication, power and cooling limitations.

 The sensor needs to communicate, receive power and be cooled.
-Cooling is usually not a problem for the part of the ball that sticks out of the fuselage, but for the internal part, the corresponding air inlets and outlets need to be planned to avoid any overheating or a shortening of its life.
+Cooling is usually not a problem for the part of the ball that sticks out of the fuselage, but for the internal part the corresponding air inlets and outlets need to be planned to avoid any overheating or a shortening of its life.

 The power supply and communication with other elements inside the aircraft are resolved by means of the corresponding wiring.
-Nevertheless, we must consider these pathways, as well as the less obvious, but almost unavoidable, signal shielding (caused by screws, metal plates or carbon fibre plates) and possible areas of cross-interference.
-Connectors and contra-connectors must also be considered, as they are not always optimised for this particular use and, in order to offer greater reliability, may occupy more space than is desirable or planned.
+Nevertheless, we must consider these pathways, as well as the less obvious, but almost unavoidable, signal shielding (caused by screws, metal plates or carbon fibre plates) and possible areas of cross interference.
+Connectors and contra-connectors must also be considered, as they are not always optimised for this particular use which in order to offer greater reliability, may occupy more space than is desirable or planned.

 Mechanical limitations of the sensor.

-The main mechanical movements associated with a gyro-stabilised ball are called PTZ, which refers to Pan (horizontal movement of the camera), Tilt (vertical movement of the camera) and Zoom (movement of the camera lenses to increase or decrease its focal length).
+The main mechanical movements associated with a gyro-stabilised gimbal are called PTZ, which refers to Pan (horizontal movement of the camera), Tilt (vertical movement of the camera) and Zoom (movement of the camera lenses to increase or decrease its focal length).

 The first two require powerful and precise motors that take up space and that must be perfectly synchronised with each other to achieve a smooth (rather than jerky) movement of the camera.
 The zoom motor is usually incorporated into the camera itself, but it still needs to be integrated in terms of control signals.